Jwpe/CV/README.md

 #Jonathan Evans

 Software engineer.
 Cambridge Engineering graduate.
-Enjoys making things with Python and Coffeescript.
+Enjoys making things with Python and JavaScript.

 Contact: **jwpevans at gmail dot com**

 ## Experience

+### TrackMaven (2014-2016)
+#### J-1 Trainee
+Given the opportunity to travel to the USA and train alongside other software engineers to expand knowledge of single-page application development using **AngularJS**.

+Learned about the challenges of scaling a commercial web application, as well as growing an engineering team to support said product.

 ### Closed Loop Labs (2011- )
 #### Software Engineer

 Co-founded a **web development consultancy**, working on both internal and third-party projects.
 Designed and built complex web applications using a variety of programming languages and technologies.

-Current project includes architecture, development and management of a **commerical SaaS web application** written in **Python** and **CoffeeScript**.
+Recent work has focussed on **architecture** and **infrastructure** challenges.

+Technologies used include **Django**, **Docker**, **Django REST Framework**.

 ### University of Cambridge Metabolic Research Laboratories (2010)
 #### Computer Programming Research Assistant

 Designed and wrote **Matlab** software for use in data analysis for a research group developing **artificial pancreas** technology.

-### Shell Exploration and Production (2008)
-#### iWells Team, Summer Intern

-Developed, tested and analysed data from **fibre-optic pressure sensors** for use in oil wells.

 ## Projects